How OCT Protects Land

 OCT has over a half-century of experience in protecting land in Orleans, and a track record of bringing people together to make it happen.
 Providing our expertise, leveraging grant opportunities, and working with committed residents who help organize neighbors and step forward with contributions, OCT has successfully completed land acquisitions that at first seemed dauntingly difficult.
 Such projects help build community and offer immense satisfaction to those who had a hand in permanently protecting treasured places in their own backyard.

-Current Land Acquisition Projects
+Recent Land Acquisition Projects

 Eli Rogers Road Woodland and Watershed Protection